Temples & Shrines: Kiyomizu Dera

 Admission fees (300 yen) to the sub-temples; Daily 6am-6pm.

-Approach to Kiyomizudera, Guillaume Marcotte, All Rights Reserved
+Approach to Kiyomizudera lined with ceramic stores and souvenir shops, Guillaume Marcotte, All Rights Reserved

 From Kyoto Station it takes about 20 minutes by bus.
 Take bus number #100 or #206 and get off at Kiyomizu-michi or Gojo-zaka.
 From there it is a 15-minute walk up a hill.
 From Keihan Gojo Station, a 20-minute walk.
 From Shijo-Kawaramachi, take the #207, #80, or #85 bus.